openconfig/gnmic/docs/cmd/set.md

           --replace-value enable
 ```

-The above 2 commands can be packed in the same cli command:
+The above 2 commands can be packed in the same CLI command:

 ```bash
 gnmic set --replace-path /configure/system/name \